samo7a/Insta/readme.md

 - [x] User can take a photo, add a caption, and post it to the server.
 (3pt)
 - [x] User can view the last 20 posts.
 (4pts)

+The following **additional** functionality/feature is completed:
+- [x] User can logout and the app remembers them for the next visit.
+- [x] The app is customized to have tab bar.
+- [x] User can see a toast to know whether the post is created or not.
+- [x] The Splash screen and the login screen are customized to look like instagram.

 The following **bonus** features are implemented:

 - [ ] User can pull to refresh.
 (1pt)